sam-randall/samrandall.github.io/README.md

 ### Custom Clustering for ML Use Cases
-At BluelightAI, I develop algorithms to help data scientists group novel data groups, find data that's confusing the model, and trace error patterns.
+At BluelightAI, I developed algorithms to help data scientists group novel data groups, find data that's confusing the model, and trace error patterns.
 I applied topological concepts to deep learning to do this.

 ### ML / Software Integration